fIyingPhoenix/InfraCore/README.md

   <h2 id="dhcp-server-setup">DHCP Server Setup</h2>
 </div>

-This guide details setting up a central DHCP server on `Linux - Server 2` (`dhcp1`) to serve IPs for both `192.168.10.0/24` (Building 1) and `192.168.20.0/24` (Building 2) subnets.
+This guide details setting up a central DHCP server on `Linux - DHCP Server` (`dhcp`) to serve IPs for both `192.168.10.0/24` (Building 1) and `192.168.20.0/24` (Building 2) subnets.
 Router 2 will be configured as a DHCP Relay to forward requests from Building 2.

 <p align="center">
   <a href="#dhcp-server-preparation">Server Preparation</a> •